yingzhan11/42cursus_so_long/README.md

 1-git clone my program.
 The MLX42 library clone is including inside the Makefile, so you can just ```make``` the program. ```make``` for mandatory part, and ```make bonus``` for bonus part.
 If you make the mandatory first, when you want to try bonus game, ```make fclean``` to clear all mandatory files, then ```make bonus```, caz I use write some functions in same names, there might be some conflict if mandatory and bonus both exist.

-2-contorl player with WASD

-3-collect all delicious fries and avoid seagull.
-Enjoy!
+2-contorl player with WASD, collect all delicious fries and avoid seagull.

 # Some tips to this project